ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Open Peer has four types of messages:

-  * request - the request types requires a "result" as a response to the request whose ID matches the request.
+  * Request - the request types requires a "result" as a response to the request whose ID matches the request.
-  * result - a result is in response to a request whose ID must match the request
+  * Result - a result is in response to a request whose ID must match the request
-  * notify - this is a special type of request whose result is ignored and not required (and no response is presumed to occur with a notify type)
+  * Notify - this is a special type of request whose result is ignored and not required (and no response is presumed to occur with a notify type)

 All request types and results use a simplified JSON format.
 The messages are sent either over HTTPS/TLS/MLS/Message or over RUDP/UDP or SCP protocols.
 Alternative protocols are acceptable so long as they maintain the integrity and public / private key aspects of these protocols.